IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 The application will have to run on many different environments.
 So it's important to avoid hardcoding environment specific values in your code.
 Otherwise, you'll have to update code, recompile and containerize it frequently.

 MicroProfile Config separates the configuration from code.
 You can inject the external configuration into services in the containers without repackaging them.
 Applications can use MicroProfile Config as a single API to retrieve configuration information from different sources such as system properties, system environment variables, properties files, XML files, or data sources.
 Of course, you can do all this by yourself, but it'll be a lot of work and code.
-Add few MicroProfile Config annotations and you'll make your life easier and code alot cleaner.
+Add few MicroProfile Config annotations and you'll make your life easier and code a lot cleaner.

 We used MicroProfile Config to [inject information](https://github.com/IBM/teaching-your-monolith-to-dance/blob/6e197f03b8663813ba806b6f321cb9e5ce92c6f6/app/CustomerOrderServicesWeb/src/org/pwte/example/resources/JWTConfigResource.java#L21) about the application's authenticator (Keycloak in this case).
 For example, added these 3 lines and at runtime the variable will automatically get the value injected by MicroProfile Config: